katalinschmidt/strava_balans/README.md

     * Create custom training plan by matching user-input with default plans' data
     * Render user's given goal's training items on table:
         * Training item & day (e.g. days 1-56, as stored in default plan's DB table)
-5. Given goal's training plan rendered on a FullCalendar calendar
+5. Given goal's training plan rendered on a FullCalendar calendar:
+        * Training item & date
 6. Extend CRUD functions:
     -> Allow user to drag & drop activities, and record those changes in database
 7. "Nav" Table to allow user to view all of their existing training goals:
     * Click to show a goal / associated plan on the calendar, or
     * Click to delete goal / associated plan from database
 8. Extend interactive Leaflet functionality:
-    * Filter routes by type & year
+    * Filter routes by type and year

 ## Future Features:
 1. Allow user to customize map appearance